Bruce C. Lubeck: Legal career

 Judge Lubeck was sworn into the bar in 1971.
 He started as a Legal Defender with the Salt Lake Legal Defender Association and then worked in his own private law firm as a solo practitioner.
 In 1981, he was appointed as an Assistant United States Attorney in the Utah District.
 He served law in this position for 20 years heading the Narcotics Section and leading the office's organized Crime Drug Enforcement Task Force.
 While he was keeping busy with his legal duties, he was still able to teach law courses at Westminster College, the University of Utah, and Salt Lake Community College.
 In 2001, he was then appointed to the Utah trial bench.
 Before joining the bench, Lubeck served on several Utah State Bar committees, including the Lawyers Helping Lawyers Committee and the Utah Supreme Court Criminal Rules Advisory Committee.
-He also served as Ted Bundy's legal counsel during the DaRonch trial.
+He also served as serial killer Ted Bundy's legal counsel during the DaRonch trial.